Kari Wahlgren: Early life

 Wahlgren was born and raised in Hoisington, Kansas.
 She was inspired as a child by the Disney Princesses and other voices in animation.
 Her parents were teachers, which encouraged her to support charities and organizations that promote reading and education later in her career.
 On her 11th birthday, when she and her family were in California and toured the building for Focus on the Family, she was asked to do a bit role in their radio drama Adventures in Odyssey, as an 11-year-old character named Gloria McCoy.
 (Note: Wahlgren later returned to guest voice an episode of Adventures in Odyssey in 2010.)
 Wahlgren graduated from the University of Kansas with a Bachelor of Arts in Theater in 1999.
 (Note: Wahlgren supported a small theatre scholarship for University of Kansas undergrads.)

 Personal life

 Wahlgren is of Swedish and Irish descent.
 In December 2022, she announced that she was expecting her first child with Nitro drummer Bobby Rock who was due in January 2023.
-She gave birth to their son in January 2023.
+She gave birth to their son that month.